Jareika/ttrpg-tools-screen/readme.md

 ## Settings

 - **Auto-open on send**
-  - Automatically opens the second-screen window when content is sent
+  - Automatically opens the player-screen window when content is sent

 - **Remember window placement**
   - The plugin automatically stores the last popout window position and size